 The cleanest countries in the world, as determined by the Environmental Performance Index (EPI), have high air quality, clean water, and strong environmentally-friendly policies and initiatives.
 These countries include Switzerland, France, and Denmark.

 A total of 92 nations were evaluated to determine which had the highest number of PM2.5 – or which nations were the most polluted.

 10 Most Polluted Countries in the World

-Bangladesh is the most polluted country in the world with an average PM2.5 concentration of 97.1.
-The country’s main environmental pollutants are air and water pollution, groundwater contamination, noise pollution, and solid wastes.
+Bangladesh is the most polluted country in the world, with an average PM2.5 concentration of 83.30, down from 97.10 in 2018.
+The country's primary environmental pollutants are air and water pollution, groundwater contamination, noise pollution, and solid wastes.
 Dhaka City is one of the most polluted cities in the world.
-In terms of air pollution, Bangladesh’s largest source is its brickmaking industry, which employs one million people and creates 23 billion bricks every year.
+In terms of air pollution, Bangladesh's largest source is its brickmaking industry, which employs one million people and creates 23 billion bricks every year.
 The kilns used in brickmaking burn wood or coal and create mass amounts of smoke and dust.
-Due to an increase in demand for bricks, the brickmaking industry is only expected to grow more, leading to more air pollution.
+Due to increased demand for bricks, the brickmaking industry is only expected to grow more, leading to more air pollution.

-The eighth-most polluted country in the world is Nepal.
-Nepal’s average PM2.5 concentration is 54.15.
-About 35,000 people Nepal die every year from illnesses caused by air pollution.
-About 1 in 10 Nepalese now suffer from a chronic lung problem such as bronchitis or emphysema due to the worsening air conditions in Nepal.
+The seventh-most polluted country in the world is Nepal.
+Nepal's average PM2.5 concentration is 44.46.
+About 35,000 people in Nepal die every year from illnesses caused by air pollution.
+About 1 in 10 Nepalese now suffer from a chronic lung problem such as bronchitis or emphysema due to Nepal's worsening air conditions.
 A baby born today in Nepal is expected to have a two-year shorter life expectancy solely due to problems caused by the air.
-In the country’s capital, Kathmandu, 80% of vehicles on the road are motorcycles, which are one of the leading urban polluters in addition to brick kilns.
+In the country's capital, Kathmandu, 80% of vehicles on the road are motorcycles, which are one of the leading urban polluters in addition to brick kilns.